 - If they are professional, there is a chance they may sedate you.

-- Stay mentally stable and self aware.
+- Maintain a stable mental health and be self aware.

 Instructions to follow for survival after being abducted: